JiFish/Storyteller/README.md

 # Storyteller
-## A Slack Bot for playing Fighting Fantasy Gamebooks (v1.01)
+## A Slack Bot for playing Fighting Fantasy Gamebooks (v1.2)

 ## Introduction
 Storyteller is a bot for use with Slack which helps a group of people play through a Fighting Fantasy gamebook co-operatively.
-It was designed for _Warlock on Firetop Mountain_, but should work fine with any other book using compatible rules.
+It was designed for _Warlock on Firetop Mountain_, and has been expanded for a few other books.
+It should work OK with any choose-your-own adventure book, provided you don't mind a more manual experience.

 Storyteller adds commands to read the story, manage your character and roll dice for fights and other challenges.
 It will assist you in playing the game but does not strictly enforce rules - replicating the experience of playing with a real book and dice.